uidaholib/oral-history-collections-template/notes.md

 - halen_alben_2: subtle diarization problems; premiere struggling with dialogue.
 Halen's wife also speaks in the interview but is not named in the metadata.
 - utt_emmettandanna_5: diarization breakdown with questions; premiere struggling with dialogue
 - utt_emmettandanna_4: diarization breakdown with questions; premiere struggling with dialogue
+- utt_emmettandanna_1 - diarization breakdown with questions; premiere struggling with dialogue

 ## Never Processed